Research Seminar Competition

 How to Apply

-As a minimum of two institutions will be involved, submissions should be made by a primary applicant and a co-applicant, at least one of whom should be a Society member.
+As a minimum of two institutions will be involved, submissions should be made by a primary applicant and at least one co-applicant.
+All applicants must be a Society member.
 Further details and an application form are available from the Board Administrator.

-The call for nominations is now closed.
-The next closing date for nominations 30 June 2017.
+The call for nominations is now open.
+The closing date for nominations is 30 June 2017.